 International carriers including Air France and Lufthansa and low-cost regional companies such as Air Berlin and Easyjet offer daily flights from Berlin to Paris, arriving at Roissy-Charles de Gaulle Airport or Orly Airport.

 If you're arriving in Paris by plane, you'll need to figure out how to get to the center of the city from the airports.
-Read about ground transportation options in Paris, which have the added benefit of avoiding the typical terrible Paris traffic when taking a taxi.
+There are many excellent ground transportation options in Paris, which have the added benefit of avoiding the typical terrible Paris traffic when taking a taxi.

 Travel by Train

 You can get to Paris from Berlin by train in roughly 9 hours, with most trains transferring in Frankfurt, Mannheim or Cologne.

 Direct night trains are also available and get to the Paris Gare de l'Est station in around 13 hours and 30 minutes.
 The downside of taking the train?
 Direct trains are scarce, so you should be a big lover of this mode of transport.

 Tickets can be purchased at the official train website for Germany.